 The control tower at Williams Field in December 2016 (Antarctic photo library photo by Mike Lucibella) (link to original).

 First, given that this involves the U.S. government and the Navy, it of course is acronym time.
 Naval Information Warfare Center (NIWC) Atlantic, also known as NAVWAR (Naval Information Warfare Systems Atlantic; formerly SPAWAR (the Space and Naval Warfare Systems Command) is the Navy organization contracted directly with NSF to to provide weather forecasting, air traffic control, flight following, base operations, systems maintenance, systems engineering, and information security services--at McMurdo as well as at Charleston, SC, during the austral summer season.
-The particular program was formerly SOPP (SPAWAR Systems Center Atlantic Office of Polar Programs), but the current acronym is NIWC (pronounced NY-wick) for Naval Information Warfare Centers Atlantic.
+The particular program was formerly SOPP (SPAWAR Systems Center Atlantic Office of Polar Programs), but the current acronym is NIWC as mentioned above (pronounced NY-wick) for Naval Information Warfare Centers Atlantic.
 For a number of years they have hired people for these jobs--not directly, but through their subcontractor.

 The previous contractor through the 2017-18 season was Scientific Research Corporation (SRC).
 But the contract was rebid and the new prime contractor is DIGITALiBiz, headquartered in Rockville, MD, with offices in Washington, DC and Charleston, SC.
-The original award was made on 6 December 2017 for a nominal five years (information about the contract they won) with a final expiration date after extensions of 18 January 2024.
+The original award was made on 6 December 2017 for a nominal five years (basic contract info) (details password protected) with a final expiration date after extensions of 18 January 2024.
 The contract number was N65236-16-R-0006, and a bit more information is available from govtribe site which also has a metered paywall.
 Immediately after their contract award, DIGITALiBiz had posted a number of aviation support jobs on their website, but more recently they are working with subcontractors Raytheon, Midwest ATC, and AvMet, per this 12 February 2018 press release.